MicrosoftDocs/connected-spaces/articles/data-privacy.md

    - Zone – such as Front Entrance, Aisle 1 display, and so on

-- **Configuration data** – This is information about the retailer’s store and the Connected Spaces edge gateway configuration that is used for setup and configuration of camera zones (for example, store name, paired camera IP address, and zone skills).
+- **Configuration data** – This is information about the retailer’s store and the Connected Spaces edge gateway configuration that is used for setup and configuration of camera zones (for example, store name, paired camera IP address, camera view snapshot image, and zone skills).

 - **Telemetry data** – This is information about the health of the edge gateway, the Connected Spaces cloud service, and the Connected Spaces mobile app.

 - **Order data** – This is the information tied to the customer’s account and provides details around the edge hardware ordered and where it was shipped.
 This includes data points such as company name, shipping address, shipping status info, contact info, and device serial number.

-The Connected Spaces mobile app and the Connected Spaces web app do not collect any additional information as both applications access and use data from the Connected Spaces cloud service.

 ## How does Connected Spaces process data?

 Dynamics 365 Connected Spaces processes data as instructed by the customer to provide the Connected Spaces solution.

-During setup, customers instruct the Connected Spaces mobile app to pair video streams from the customer’s in-store cameras to the Connected Spaces edge gateway for zone configuration of their store.
-After the configuration is completed, customers can stream video footage from the paired cameras directly to the Connected Spaces edge gateway on the customers’ premises to create inference data using AI skills.
+After the configuration is completed, video footage from the paired cameras is streamed directly to the Connected Spaces edge device on the customers’ premises to create inference data using AI skills.
+The processed video data from Azure Stack Edge can be stored in the customer's Microsoft Dataverse instance if they choose to.
 The AI skills (models) running on customers’ premises are pre-trained "out of the box" and not trained with the customer's specific video data unless a customer specifically instructs Microsoft to do so and grants Microsoft the right to access its video feed to enhance the underlying AI skill models.

 The AI skills running locally on the Connected Spaces edge gateway device detect and track unidentified people’s movements in the video feed based on algorithms that identify the presence of one or more humans.
 The algorithms generate events when a person moves in or out of designated zones in the camera’s field of view and outputs the coordinates of the person’s body into a bounding box.
 For each bounding box movement detected in a camera zone, the AI skill output inference data includes the following: